tjluoma/airport-autojoin/README.md

 <img src='SecurityAgent-434x256.jpg' width=434 height=256 border=0 alt='Security Agent Prompt' />

 If so, just enter your login name and password.

+## Update 2014-11-13

+[com.tjluoma.joinwifi.plist](com.tjluoma.joinwifi.plist) is another attempt to solve this problem, but it doesn’t try to get very fancy about it, it just uses a straight up call to tell `airport` to join the strongest Wi-Fi network.

+To use this, you only need to use the `com.tjluoma.joinwifi.plist` and if you use the other method, you do not need to use `com.tjluoma.joinwifi.plist`.
+Pick one.

+### Configure

+***Important!*** If your Wi-Fi port is _not_ `en0` (it may be `en1` or something else, under odd circumstances) you _must_ change this line in `com.tjluoma.joinwifi.plist`:

+		<string>en0</string>

+### Install

+Once you have that set correctly, save it to `/Library/LaunchDaemons/com.tjluoma.joinwifi.plist` and make sure that it is owned by `root` with the proper permissions.

+Set Permissions:

+	chmod 644 /Library/LaunchDaemons/com.tjluoma.joinwifi.plist

+Move file into place:

+	sudo mv -vn com.tjluoma.joinwifi.plist /Library/LaunchDaemons/com.tjluoma.joinwifi.plist

+Change owner/group (required by `launchd`):

+	sudo chown root:wheel /Library/LaunchDaemons/com.tjluoma.joinwifi.plist

+Load file into `launchd`

+	sudo launchctl load /Library/LaunchDaemons/com.tjluoma.joinwifi.plist

+### Uninstall

+You can remove the file with two commands:

+Remove it from `launchd`:

+	sudo launchctl unload /Library/LaunchDaemons/com.tjluoma.joinwifi.plist

+Delete the `launchd` plist:

+	sudo /bin/rm /Library/LaunchDaemons/com.tjluoma.joinwifi.plist

 ## Footnote ##